-The thing on which scientists do agree though is that morning wood is a sign of good penile health.
+The thing on which scientists do agree, though, is that morning wood is a sign of good penile health.
 So, if you’re not waking up to the morning glory you once knew, it could be a sign that something isn’t working as it should.

 What is Morning Wood?

 Morning wood – the erection you get when you’re waking up – is not really just a morning thing.
-Rather, it’s rather something that happens all throughout the night.
+Rather, it’s something that happens all throughout the night.
 Up to five times a night, in fact.

 These spontaneous erections more commonly happen to younger men, although some still get them way into their older age.
-What you need to know is that your morning wood is a sign of good penile and cardiovascular health.
+What you need to know is that your morning wood is a sign of good erectile function and cardiovascular health.
 So, if you’re still waking up to the morning glory well into your later years, it’s probably a sign that your ticker’s going strong.

 However, if your early riser isn’t behaving as it should, there’s no point in worrying.
 Let us explain.
-In this article, we’re going to talk about why guys get erections whilst they sleep – and what you can do if you’re missing them.
+In this article, we’re going to talk about why guys get erections while they sleep – and what you can do if you’re missing them.

 Why Do Guys Get Morning Wood?